meowmeowxw/lattice-based-attacks/README.md

 | [attack_ecdsa](./src/attack_ecdsa.sage) | Implement ECDSA attacks when the nonces are small |
 | [attack_ecdsa_msb](./src/attack_ecdsa_msb.sage) | Recover ECDSA nonces when MSB bits of nonces are known against secp256r1 |

-During the writing of the report I also created some scripts to plot lattices and reduction algorithms that can be found in [src](./src)
+I also created some scripts to plot lattices and reduction algorithms that can be found in [src](./src).